 All applicants must submit an "Application for Admission."
-Applicants who graduated from high school within the previous year must provide high school transcripts.

 Applicants may be required to complete an oncampus academic assessment prior to enrollment in certain classes or programs.
 The assessment is normally administered during registration and is used to assist in placing students at the appropriate level of instruction.